spirit-island/spirit-island-mod/CUSTOM.md

       - `[loss callback function](params)`
         - `params`: **table** - contains data about update
           - `count`: **number** - new count for loss counter
-      - `UpdateAdversaryLossCounter(params)` - when adversary doesn't use buttons you can call this function to update text, i.e. Russia
+      - `UpdateAdversaryLossCounter(params)` - when adversary doesn't use buttons you can call this function to update text (i.e. Russia)
         - `params`: **table** - contains data about update
           - `support`: **boolean** - whether this is supporting adversary or not
           - `count`: **number** - new count for loss counter
-  - limitSetup - called before board setup starts in case any pieces need to be limited, i.e. France
+  - limitSetup - called before board setup starts in case any pieces need to be limited (i.e. France)
     - `limitSetup`: **boolean** - set to true if you have LimitSetup function
     - `LimitSetup(params)`
       - `params`: **table** - contains data about game setup